Memory-efficient structured convex optimization via extreme point sampling: Introduction

-\paragraph{}A widely studied special case of SDP is~\eqref{prob:relaxedMC}.
-Since~\eqref{prob:relaxedMC} has $n$ linear equality constraints, the Barvinok-Pataki bound~\cite{barvinok1995problems, pataki1998rank} states that the rank of the optimal solution could be as high as~$\Omega(\sqrt{n})$.
-As such, the algorithms for solving~\eqref{prob:relaxedMC} could require~$\Omega(n^{1.5})$ working memory.
-One such algorithm is given by~\citet*{klein1996efficient} which generates a \mbox{rank-1} update to the intermediate solution of~\eqref{prob:relaxedMC} at each iteration.
+A widely studied special case of SDP is~\eqref{prob:relaxedMC}.
+Since~\eqref{prob:relaxedMC} has $n$ linear equality constraints, the Barvinok-Pataki bound~\cite{barvinok1995problems, pataki1998rank} states that the rank of the optimal solution could be~$\mathcal{O}(\sqrt{n})$.
+As such, the algorithms for solving~\eqref{prob:relaxedMC} could require~$\mathcal{O}(n^{1.5})$ working memory.
+One such algorithm is given by Klein and Lu~\cite{klein1996efficient} which generates a \mbox{rank-1} update to the intermediate solution of~\eqref{prob:relaxedMC} at each iteration.
 The number of iterations required for convergence, and thus the rank of the intermediate solution could be as large as $n$.
-By restricting the rank of the solution to $\mathcal{O}(\sqrt{n})$,~\citet*{klein1998space} restrict the working memory to be $\mathcal{O}\left(n^{1.5}\right)$.
-An improvement on this memory requirement is provided by \citet{yurtsever2019scalable}.
+By restricting the rank of the solution to $\mathcal{O}(\sqrt{n})$, Klein and Lu~\cite{klein1998space} restrict the working memory to be $\mathcal{O}\left(n^{1.5}\right)$.
+An improvement on this memory requirement is provided by Yurtsever et al.~\cite{yurtsever2019scalable}.
 Their sketching method generates, with high probability, a rank-1 approximation $zz^T$ of a near-feasible, $\epsilon$-optimal solution $X$ to~\eqref{prob:relaxedMC} using $\mathcal{O}(n/\zeta)$ working memory such that for some $\zeta \in (0,1)$, $\|X-zz^T\|_{\star} \leq (1+\zeta)\|X-\widehat{X}\|_{\star}$, where $\widehat{X}$ is the best rank-1 approximation of $X$ and $\|\cdot\|_{\star}$ is the nuclear norm.
-Note that, the memory required is linear in $n$, however, it has dependence on the approximation parameter~$\zeta$.
+While the memory required is linear in $n$, it also has dependence on the approximation parameter~$\zeta$.

-Our sampling technique requires $\mathcal{O}(n)$ memory as we only aim to represent the samples of a near-optimal solution.
-This eliminates the dependency on the rank $r$ of the low rank approximation of a near-optimal solution or the accuracy to which the approximation is computed.
+Our sampling technique uses $\mathcal{O}(n)$ memory as we aim to represent only the samples of a near-optimal solution.
+This eliminates the dependency on the accuracy to which the low rank approximation of a near-optimal solution is computed or the rank $r$ of the approximation.